zouhairDe/bank_app/README.md

 ## Description

-[Provide a brief description of your bank application.
-What is its purpose?
-What problem does it solve?
-What are its key features?]

-For example:

 > This is a web application for managing bank accounts, transactions, and user profiles.
 It aims to provide a simple and intuitive interface for users to track their finances.
 Key features include:
 >
 > * Account creation and management